PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

    * - ``\uhhhh``
      - Only in Unicode strings, incorporates the character whose hexadecimal number in the Unicode character set is ``hhhh``.

-.. todo:: Expand Unicode discussion.
-We cover it, but there is more in Python 3.

 Suppose you need a string to extend beyond the end of a line.
 There several ways to do it.
 You can get Python to continue the statement on